History of the Library

 Uppsala University Library has existed for nearly 400 years.
 The library’s collections has moved to different locations and grown steadily during this time.

-The library was founded by Gustav II Adolf in 1620.
+The Library was founded by Gustav II Adolf in 1620.
 That year it also received its first donation.
 The King presented the university with the book collection that had been housed on Gråmunkeholmen (the island of the Franciscan or Grey Monks) in Stockholm.
 It included the remains of the medieval monastic libraries and confiscated private libraries.
-It was a long time before the library could be moved in to the building near the Cathedral that was originally intended to hold its collections.
-In the beginning the library didn’t even have an organization.
-In the 1600’s the collections were growing from donations, partly consisting of war booty from the wars on the continent.
+It was a long time before the Library could be moved in to the building near the Cathedral that was originally intended to hold its collections.
+In the beginning the library didn’t even have an organisation.
+In the 1600s the collections were growing from donations, partly consisting of war booty from the wars on the continent.

 Healing Place of the Soul

 For a long time the library had its own exlibris, which can still be found in many of the older books.

 Anna Lamberg, the first female employee at the Library

 In the fall of 1899, Anna Lamberg was appointed library assistant at Uppsala University Library.
 She became the Library’s first female employees.